emo-eth/Phyme/README.md

  # find rhymes with the same vowels and consonants of the same type, regardless of voicing.
 HAWK -> DOG
 ph.get_partner_rhymes(word)

 # find rhymes with the same vowels and consonants, as well as any extra consonants.
-DO -> DUDE
+DUDES -> DUES
 ph.get_additive_rhymes(word)

 # find rhymes with the same vowels and a subset of the same consonants.
 DUDE -> DO